KyleAMathews/react-spinkit/README.md

 Currently I've transcribed one spinner animation from [Spinkit](https://github.com/tobiasahlin/SpinKit) with more to follow!
 Pull request welcome if you're favorite spinner isn't included.
+I'm also welcome to other classy css spinners not from Spinkit.

 You're currently required to use [Webpack](http://webpack.github.io) to build your project as this component takes advantage of [Webpack's css